sushiswap/sushiswap-interface/docs/ORACLES.md

 # Oracles

-Currently there is two types of oracles which the sushi app supports, Chainlink & SushiSwap TWAP
+Currently there is two types of oracles which the sushi interface supports, Chainlink & SushiSwap TWAP

 ## Chainlink

+- Requires a mapping entry added (src/constants/chainlink/mapping.ts)
 - Requires one exchange rate update to start
-- Requires a mapping entry (src/constants/chainlink/mapping.ts)

 ## SushiSwap TWAP